philpagel/PCE174-communication/README.md

   data processing to fail.
 You can still use raw, hex or construct format but repr and csv do not work in those cases...
 This is a bug in the instruments firmware – there is nothing I can do about it.
 * The instrument encodes many things in BCD.
-Some values of floating point numbers cannot be represented exactly in binary representation.
+Some BCD values cannot be represented exactly in binary representation.
 E.g. 110.3 turns into 110.30000000000001.

 ## Credits